rfielding/uploader/README.md

 * run ./gencerts so that the SSL server can launch
 * go run uploader.go
 * by default it uses /tmp/uploader, a directory that should exist
-* http://localhost:6060/upload   (pick some file, like foo.txt)
+* https://localhost:6060/upload   (pick some file, like foo.txt)
-* http://localhost:6060/download/foo.txt  (assuming you uploaded it)
+* https://localhost:6060/download/foo.txt  (assuming you uploaded it)

+TODO:

+Because this is might be an auxillary service to a different service, we should probably behave like Amazon and require signed URLs, or signed cookies that give permission to do things such as perform PUT/GET operations within a short timeframe.